Mobility Brace dogs

-Schwarz Dogs are not dogs that opens doors and fetches articles.
-Some may if you can train them to, but do not be disappointed if they do not.
+Schwarz Dogs are not dogs that open doors and fetch articles.
+Some may do these things if you can train them to, but do not be disappointed if they don't.

 This is only a Mobility/Brace dog, or a Medical Assistance Dog primarily trained to assist their disabled handler with locomotion (defined as moving from one place to another by any means, including on foot or in a wheelchair).

 Mobility Dogs help people with impaired balance, gait, or coordination to safely walk or regain their footing after a fall, and they help individuals who utilize prosthetics or other assistive devices (including wheelchairs) to gain unprecedented levels of independence, freedom and mobility.

 Individuals who have a physical impairment, disability or disorder that affects their mobility, ambulation or maneuverability may or may not be able to walk unassisted, and they may or may not be in a wheelchair.